by Michael Botur

 A little stiff and awkward, sure, containing crimes against grammar, but it was genius the Avant Guardians would have been proud of.
 We had a couple of glasses of brandy afterwards, to celebrate, then Si reached inside his jacket, put his hand on his heart and produced cigars for each of us, a neat little family in his fingers.

-That gloating email – the acrostic poem, the taunt, the obvious reference at the end– would destroy us.
+That gloating email – the acrostic poem, the taunt, the obvious reference at the end – was far too lacking in subtlety.
+It could destroy us.

 We had to delete it.